As a manufacturer, you know that the manufacturing process behind your components makes a big difference in the quality of the product.

 - Roll forming is fantastic for medium to high volumes, tight tolerances, and good looks.

 - Press braking gets the job done when you have a small order that doesn’t require tight tolerances or a pleasing aesthetic.

 - Stamping is a viable option when your part is short, you have multiple parts with similar sizes, and looks don’t matter.

 - Extrusion is a niche solution for aluminum parts with thick walls that need tight tolerances or multiple cross-sections.

-If roll forming sounds up your alley, you might as well do it right.
+When it comes to metal parts manufacturing, our expertise lies in roll forming.
 The free e-book below is a great initial tool for understanding how to make a more manufacturable and successful roll-formed part: